 Breakfast is almost always a sweet affair in Rome and the Testaccio locals flock to this renowned pasticceria for their morning caffè e cornetto (coffee and pastry).
 The vast array of delectable cakes along with the elegant, salon-style interior also make Barberini a classy place for an afternoon pick-me-up.

-Via Marmorata 41
+Via Marmorata, 41

 Romeo Chef & Baker

 Michelin-starred chef Cristina Bowerman’s huge contemporary space next to the Tiber river provides the kind of multi-faceted gastronomic experience which would usually be more at home in New York or London.
-Stop by for a quick lunch, grab an aperitivo with gourmet bar snacks or go the whole hog with a fine dining dinner.
-If pizza is your thing hop next door to Romeo’s companion pizzeria, Giulietta (see below).
+Stop by for a quick lunch, grab an aperitivo with gourmet bar snacks, or go the whole hog with a fine dining dinner.
+If pizza is your thing, hop next door to Romeo’s companion pizzeria, Giulietta (see below).

 Serving the kind of quality produce to be expected from the owners of one of Rome’s most respected gourmet food stores (located just around the corner on Via Marmorata), Taverna Volpetti is open for both lunch and dinner when options range from platters of top-notch cured meats and cheeses to a rotating selection of traditional, seasonal Roman dishes.
-The excellent wine list pairs perfectly with the delicious food and refined ambience.
+The excellent wine list pairs perfectly with the delicious food and refined ambiance.

-Open from morning til night in the warmer months of the year, Tram Depot offers one of the best al fresco drinking options in the area.
-This old tram car converted into cute little bar has outside tables which are ideal for a long, lazy morning coffee or evening drinks under the trees which are bedecked with fairy lights.
+Open from morning till night in the warmer months of the year, Tram Depot offers one of the best al fresco drinking options in the area.
+This old tram car converted into a cute little bar has outside tables which are ideal for a long, lazy morning coffee or evening drinks under the trees which are bedecked with fairy lights.

-Via Marmorata 13
+Via Marmorata, 13

 L’Oasi Della Birra (Enoteca Palombi)

-For a true taste of Roman cuisine head to Agusterello where a simple decor and no frills menu leave the path clear for good, honest, home cooked food.
-This is the place to try Rome’s ‘quinto quarto’ (offal) cuisine with traditional recipes such as coratella (lamb interiors), coda alla vaccinara (oxtail stew) and trippa (tripe) regularly featuring on the menu.
+For a true taste of Roman cuisine, head to Agusterello where a simple decor and no-frills menu leave the path clear for good, honest, home-cooked food.
+This is the place to try Rome’s quinto quarto (offal) cuisine with traditional recipes such as coratella (lamb interiors), coda alla vaccinara (oxtail stew), and trippa (tripe) regularly featuring on the menu.